-Production Awareness: Learners will be able to describe the general process to produce an agricultural product.
+Production Awareness: Learners will be able to describe the general process for the production of an agricultural product.
 Learners should be aware of the following concepts:

-- An agricultural product takes a specific path from farm to end user. - Plants and animals have distinct life cycles. - Local, state, and federal governing agencies oversee agricultural regulation. - There are a vast number of systems and companies that support farmers to make production operations function.
+- An agricultural product takes a specific path from farm to end user. - Plants and animals have distinct life cycles. - Local, state and federal governing agencies oversee agricultural regulation. - There are a vast number of systems and companies that support farmers in order to make production operations function.
 Within these systems, there are many career opportunities.